nazar/charbit/source/_posts/mvp-for-stakeholders-project-managers-and-architects.md

 1. Concentrate on making your code readable instead of optimising it for speed.
 Recognise [premature optimization](http://c2.com/cgi/wiki?PrematureOptimization) and what a time vampire that can become.
-The critical factor in code is how easy it is to maintain by other developers, not how that for loop shaved nano seconds off iterating through a list of five items.
+The critical factor in code is how easy it is to maintain by other developers, not how that for loop shaved nano seconds off iterating through aa array of five items.
 Remember all the times you had to maintain such code and vow never to subject that on anyone after you.

 1. Write maintainable code.
-The temptation is strong in going full speed ahead and ignoring development principles like [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).
+The temptation is strong in going full speed ahead and ignoring development principles like [SOLID](http://en.wikipedia.org/wiki/SOLID_(object-oriented_design).
 Technical debt is real and it is frightening how easily it accumulates.
 In my experience, an MVP's successor was never a greenfield project as time was always of the essence; Stakeholders rarely want to write-off their investment in the MVP.
 Any code written after the MVP is launched will be based on the code that already exists.